dirkzon/gesture-recognition/README.md

 ## Use your own data
 The [notebook](Gesture%20recognition.ipynb) should also work with other datasets of gesture images.
 But you have to make sure that the images are put into a folder called `images`.
 The structure should look [the same](#dataset) as if you were using the original dataset.
 The openpose hand model is __NOT__ included inside this repository.
 This model can be downloaded [here](https://www.kaggle.com/changethetuneman/openpose-model?select=pose_iter_102000.caffemodel), and needs to be put in the [`openpose`](openpose) directory.

+There are some limitations for the dataset that need to be taken into account:

+- The hand in the image must be larger than 60x60 pixels.
+- Lower exposure images work better.

+This can be found in the [Dataset restrictions](Dataset%20restrictions.ipynb) notebook.

 ## License

 This software is licensed under [MIT](LICENSE)